Sunny in London

 shopping-in-london-westfield

 There are actually two ‘malls’ now in London that I feel are equivalent to the concept of a galleria in America.
 They are both Westfield and are located in Stratford and White City.
-Both feature stores that have items which are priced from moderate to luxury, as well as have a ‘food court.’
+Both feature stores that have items that are priced from moderate to luxury, as well as have a ‘food court.’

 These are observations I have made based on visits to them all: